foodcoops/foodcoops.github.io/_posts/2023-08-16-future-of-hosting.md

 The idea is that in the future each foodcoop will be provided with 5 free Foodsoft member accounts and each additional Foodsoft member account will cost 1 € net / month.

 For this, rokoli can offer:
-• A managed hosting for your Foodsoft instance,
+- A mianaged hosting for your Foodsoft instance,
-• Security updates of the Foodsoft and participation in its further development,
+- Security updates of the Foodsoft and participation in its further development,
-• Support in case of technical problems,
+- Support in case of technical problems,
-• Maintaining the foodcoops.net forum.
+- Maintaining the foodcoops.net forum.

 Whether this will work and whether it will be possible to finance the work depends largely on the number of foodcoops that will continue to use the hosting.